Dinomite-Studios/unity-azure-pipelines-tasks-docs/docs/examples.md

 ---
-id: mdx
+id: examples
-title: Powered by MDX
+title: Introduction
 ---

+This is a link to [another document.](doc3.md) This is a link to an [external page.](http://www.example.com/)

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).